VCSE COVID-19 Recovery Grant

 Applications will be assessed by a grant panel and will be scored according to how well they meet the following criteria:

 - Supporting the 5 Ways to Wellbeing.

-- Supporting the Council’s priorities including Community Wealth Building and Tackling Climate Change.
+- Supporting the Council’s priorities and strategies including Community Wealth Building and Tackling Climate Change.